 CC decisions can be overruled by a 2/3 vote of members in attendance at the following GM.

 3.3 Coordinating Committee Structure

-Each member of the CC shall have the authority to designate an alternative representative to attend a CC meeting in their place if and when that member is absent or incapacitated.
+Each member of the CC shall designate an alternative representative to attend a CC meeting in their place if and when that member has a planned absence.
 Voting CC officers representing other committees shall designate an alternative representative that is a member of the same committee.
 Alternative representatives of CC positions shall not be granted voting rights at CC meetings.
 However, they shall carry out all other duties of that position, as appropriate, at the meeting.